vortix-dev/meditro-laravel-reactjs-flutter/README.md

-# 🩺 Meditrone - Medical Cabinet Management System
+# 🩺 Meditro - Medical Cabinet Management System

 **Meditrone** is a cross-platform medical appointment management system developed using **Laravel**, **Flutter**, and **ReactJS**.
 It provides a seamless experience for both patients and doctors via a mobile application, and a powerful web-based dashboard with role-based access for administration and clinic staff.